oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

 4. Paste the endpoints into each of the corresponding fields.
 Press the **Esc** button and then **:wq!** to save and exit.

-5. Run the following commands to Deploy the app.
+5. Run the following commands to deploy the app.

     ```
     <copy>